calam1/calam1.github.io/_posts/2019-01-29-Setting-Up-MySql-For-Part2-of-Golang-gRPC-Tutorial.markdown

 date: 2019-01-29 13:41:00
 description: "Setting up mySql on Docker for use in Part 2 of the gRPC and Go Tutorial"
 ---
+If you don't want to setup or run mySql on your laptop you can run it in docker; as to not pollute your system.
+It is up to you, if you prefer to just install mySql locally you can skip this tutorial.

 This entry will go over setting up a docker instance of mySql.
 We will need this database for Part 2 of our tutorial.
 I am not going to go over the details of Docker or mySql; so I am assuming some comfort level with these technologies.
 But this is pretty simple, so as long as you know how to install [Docker][docker-desktop-url], the rest should be relatively simple.

 * Docker 18.09.1-ce